 There will be changes ahead, for sure.
-Your goal should be keep your team working cohesively and be very objective on everything you do.
+Your goal should be to keep your team working cohesively and be very objective in everything you do.

-Don’t let the office politics take over your conversations.
-Just don’t play the game and stay out of any discussions, especially if someone starts blaming your previous boss.
+Don’t let office politics take over your conversations.
+Just don’t play the game.
+Stay out of any discussions, especially if someone starts blaming your previous boss.

-The world changes, and your flexibility will prove you are mature enough to own your management badge.
+The world changes and your flexibility will prove you are mature enough to wear your management badge.

 Keep your cool and look at things strategically.